Mr-Wood-CS/Higher-Computing-Science-MD-Files/docs/SI/08-Working-with-Records.md

 	__Line 8 - Reg: str = ""__
 	This variable is called Reg, which stands for "registration number."
 It’s also a string (a group of letters or numbers).
 At first, it's an empty string "", but we will fill it in later.

+### Part Three

+=== "Python"

+    ``` python linenums="1"
+		from dataclasses import dataclass

+		@dataclass

+		class SchoolReg:
+		    Name : str = ""
+		    Age : int = 0
+		    Reg : str = ""

+		pupilRecord = SchoolReg()
+		pupilRecord.Name = "Peter"
+		pupilRecord.Age = 17
+		pupilRecord.Reg = "r1"
+    ```

+=== "Explanation"

+	__Line 10 -  pupilRecord = SchoolReg()__
+	Now we create an object called pupilRecord from the SchoolReg class.
+Think of the class as a cookie cutter, and this object is a cookie made from it.
+This object will store a student's name, age, and registration number.

+	__Line 11 - pupilRecord.Name = "Peter"__
+	Here, we set the Name of the pupilRecord object to "Peter".
+Before it was empty (""), but now it's filled with the name "Peter".

+ 	__Line 12 - pupilRecord.Age = 17__
+	Next, we set the Age for pupilRecord to 17.
+Before, it was 0, but now we know Peter is 17 years old.

+ 	__Line 13 - pupilRecord.Reg = "r1"_
+	Here, we set the registration number (Reg) to "r1".
+Now, the student Peter has a registration number "r1".

+### Part Four

+=== "Python"

+    ``` python linenums="1"
+		from dataclasses import dataclass

+		@dataclass

+		class SchoolReg:
+		    Name : str = ""
+		    Age : int = 0
+		    Reg : str = ""

+		pupilRecord = SchoolReg()
+		pupilRecord.Name = "Peter"
+		pupilRecord.Age = 17
+		pupilRecord.Reg = "r1"

+		print (pupilRecord.Name)
+		print (pupilRecord.Age)
+		print (pupilRecord.Reg)
+    ```

+=== "Explanation"

+	__Line 15 - print(pupilRecord.Name)__
+	This line tells the computer to print (show) the name of the student, which is "Peter".
+The computer will display "Peter" on the screen.

+ 	__Line 16 - print(pupilRecord.Age)__
+	This prints the student's age, which is 17.
+The computer will show 17 on the screen.

+	__Line 17 - print(pupilRecord.Reg)__
+	Finally, this prints the student's registration number, which is "r1".
+The computer will show "r1".